 Being fit won't guarantee an easy labour, but it will go a long way in preparing your body and mind to cope with - and recover from - the birth process.
 Building up core strength gets your body ready for the exertions of childbirth, and improving suppleness helps alleviate the accompanying discomfort of backache, joint strain and pelvic loosening.

 If running was your go-to form of exercise before pregnancy, you can continue to safely run but it's wise to follow the guidelines below and check in with your doctor before continuing your regular routine.

-If you would like to continue running during your pregnancy, Sam Wood - fitness expert and creator of and creator of 28 by Sam Wood - suggests following these rules:
+If you would like to continue running during your pregnancy, Sam Wood - fitness expert and creator of 28 by Sam Wood - suggests following these rules: